Vishrut-Arora/ML-Major-Project/README.md

 Softwares-: Anaconda for Jupter Notebook

 ## Problem Statement:
-- You will be predicting the costs of used cars given the data collected from various sources and distributed across various locations in India.
+- Predicting the costs of used cars given the data collected from various sources and distributed across various locations in India.

 ## Features of the data set: